Connect With a College of Arts and Sciences Faculty or Staff Member and Receive a $5 Digital Starbucks Coffee Card

 - If you set up a virtual meeting through CarmenZoom, be sure to share the Zoom session date, time, meeting ID (full URL) and password with the faculty or staff member.
 Setting up a Zoom meeting is easy.
 Unsure how to do this?
 See the information below.

-- Complete the short online form below to request your $5 Starbucks Coffee card.
+- After you have scheduled your appointment, complete the short online form below to request your $5 Starbucks Coffee card.
 You will be asked to provide the name and department of the faculty or staff member you will meet with.
-We would like to copy them on your confirmation email so that they are familiar with this new program.
+We will copy them on your confirmation email so that they are familiar with this new program.

 - We will email you information on your $5 electronic Starbucks Coffee card.
 You can use this to purchase coffee for your virtual meeting or use it at a later date — whatever is convenient for you.

 How often may I request a coffee card?

 Because funding for this program is limited, and we wish to extend this opportunity to as many undergraduate Arts and Sciences majors as possible, you may request a $5 coffee card up to twice each semester (twice autumn semester including winter break and twice spring semester including spring break).
 Of course, you can meet with faculty and staff more often than this, and we encourage you to do so.

 What if I am taking all of my classes remotely?